Meier & Frank: Construction of flagship store

-World War II
+Effects of World War II

 During World War II, Meier & Frank supported the Allied forces: Federal officials cited the store's efforts in support of the war 1941 to 1945 as the most outstanding of any department store in the United States.
 Meier & Frank devoted all of its newspaper advertising space to bond sales; for 1,207 continuous days the back page of the first section of The Oregonian ran ads—not to sell merchandise but to support the war effort.
 The store conducted the largest single sale of war bonds in the nation, a $32-million sale that lasted two weeks in the store's auditorium.

-Postwar

 After the war, the company completed the installation of the longest continuous up/down escalator system in the world, serving all selling floors of the store and costing $1.5 million.
 Two years later, Meier & Frank demolished the Portland Hotel and built a two-level parking facility on a full block southwest of the store, between S.W.
 6th, Broadway, Morrison, and Yamhill.
 In the late 1960s, Meier & Frank proposed an 11-story parking garage on the block, which the city denied after a series of heated public hearings.
 This proposal helped prompt the downtown business community and the city to undertake a comprehensive downtown planning program.
 The lot became Pioneer Courthouse Square in 1984.

+Expansion and acquisition by May

-Meier & Frank's first branch store, with 185000 sqft, opened in Salem, Oregon, under the direction and management of Aaron Frank's son Gerry Frank (1923-2022) in 1955.
+Meier & Frank's first branch store, with 185000 sqft, opened in Salem, Oregon, under the direction and management of Aaron Frank's son Gerry Frank (1923–2022) in 1955.
 It had store-side parking for 1,000 cars.
 Five years later Meier & Frank opened Oregon's second-largest department store (exceeded only by its own downtown store) in Northeast Portland in the new Lloyd Center, at the time the world's largest shopping center.
 The crown prince of Japan (later Emperor Akihito) joined the dignitaries attending the opening festivities.

 From 1964 to 1966, a bitter intra-family battle erupted as stockholders considered two potential buyout offers for the store—one, supported by Aaron Frank, to sell to Carter Hawley Hale Stores for cash, and the other, supported by Jack Meier (Julius Meier's son) (1912–1988), to sell to May Department Stores for stock.
 Members of the Meier, Frank, and Hirsch families owned most company stock.
 After a lengthy and acrimonious struggle, the families eventually chose to sell to May in 1966 and Jack Meier became the store's president.
 Aaron Frank retired, and Gerry Frank became chief of staff to newly elected U.S. Senator Mark Hatfield, eventually earning the nickname "Oregon's Third Senator".

 From 1969 to 2004, Meier & Frank opened stores at Valley River Center in Eugene (1969), Washington Square in Progress (now part of Tigard) (1973), Vancouver Mall in Vancouver, Washington (1977), Clackamas Town Center just outside Portland (1980 and 2002), Medford (1986), and Tanasbourne in Hillsboro (2004).